 02 of 10

-Forgo the inner envelope and blotter paper, which are leftover relics from times when ink needed time to dry, and people wanted a pristine envelope.
+Forgo the inner envelope and blotter paper, which are leftover relics from times when ink needed time to dry and people wanted a pristine envelope.
 Rather than having a reply card, ask guests to reply online or by the telephone.
 Not only will you save money on the printer bill, it should also reduce your postage expense.

 03 of 10